wemake-services/meta/clients.md

 But when it comes to reality, it usually goes not as perfect as planned.
 Actually, even worse than that: [CHAOS report](https://www.projectsmart.co.uk/white-papers/chaos-report.pdf) claims that the average success rate is only 16.2% for software projects, meaning those that were completed on-time and on-budget.
 And speaking of the challenged ones, 52.7% costed 189% of their original estimate.

-Apart from this numbers, a client gets only and solely what is put on paper and not a tiny bit more.
+Apart from this numbers, a client gets only and solely what is put on paper.
 So it means that project plan does not imply any of the following:

 1. Additional requests from the client;
 2. Unforeseen issues being handled;